-IV.
-SOLVING THE LUT OPTIMIZATION PROBLEM
+4. SOLVING THE LUT OPTIMIZATION PROBLEM

 As previously stated, the LUT optimization problem is mixed-integer and non-linear.
 Optimization frameworks exist that handle these attributes, however, our problem is unusual because the solver must simultaneously select expressions and allocate cache for them.
-As a result we have not yet been able to use existing solvers including Couenne, Bonmin, and MINLP [15].
+As a result we have not yet been able to use existing solvers including Couenne, Bonmin, and MINLP [16].
 Our solution to the LUT optimization problem is divided into two parts.
 The first part allocates cache memory for the LUT data associated with each solution.
 We call this local optimization.
-The second part selects the set of LUT transforms that are Pareto optimal.
+The second part selects the set of LUT transforms that are Pareto Optimal.
 We call this global optimization.
 We now present several algorithms that we use to construct and solve the LUT optimization problem.
 First we describe estimation of the error introduced by a LUT transform.
 Next we describe the performance model that estimates the potential benefit of a LUT transform.
 Finally we address our methodology for solving the local and global optimization problems.

-A. Error Analysis
+4.1.
+Error Analysis

-Error analysis provides an estimate of the maximum error for individual LUT transforms, which we use as a proxy for application error.
-A better solution would be to characterize the propagation of the introduced error over the entire application, but this is a complex numerical analysis problem.
-Techniques such as interval analysis can bound introduced error through a sequence of operations [16], but this is beyond the scope of our work.
+Error analysis provides an estimate of the maximum error for single LUT transforms, which we use as a proxy for application error.
+A better solution would be to characterize the propagated error error through the entire application.
+Techniques such as interval analysis can bound introduced error through a sequence of operations [17], but this is beyond the scope of our work as we discuss in 7.
 Our methodology instead provides support for empirically measuring application error for representative inputs.

 Equation (2) shows the error equation for direct access.
-The maximum error depends on LUT size, input domain, and the function slope over the domain.
+The maximum error depends on the LUT size, input domain, and the function slope over the domain.
 The domain is known so we compute only the maximum slope, deferring the LUT size computation until local optimization.
 The error is inversely proportional to LUT size, so a $2\times$ increase in size decreases error by $2\times$.